 Molokini Crater (Boat Destination)

 The crater has incredible visibility.
 On certain days, you can get the same visibility off the shore, but the abundance of sea life at Molokini is pretty amazing.
 Also, taking a boat out is a lot of fun.
 We enjoy getting the full experience with meals, coral gardens, and a cocktail on the way back.
-Pride of Maui offers a great trip from Maalaea Harbor.
+Molokini Tours offer a great trip from Maalaea Harbor.
 We like them because their staff is great, the price is right, and we’ve never had a bad experience.
 Maalaea is an excellent place to leave from since it’s close to Wailea, and not far from Lahaina either.
-Call (808) 242-0955 to book your seats on the Pride.

 Black Rock (West Maui)